 If the IAEA is granted access, both sides must agree to disclose where they went, what they were looking for, and what they found.
 Otherwise, it is lose-lose for Iran.
 If IAEA finds nothing and keeps quiet, Iran loses.
 If IAEA finds something and it implicates Iran, Iran loses.
 IAEA has already visited Parchin twice, in 2005, I believe.
 They did not say where they went, what they were looking for, and what they found, or didn’t find.
 Iran is the sole loser in this example and they are smart to have agreed upon terms in advance.

 EIR: As you said, the Parchin site has been inspected previously; could you analyze this last visit by the IAEA that led to the Feb.
 24 report?
 Was Iran ambushed in a way, in making the Parchin visit an immediate issue?
-The refusal to allow the February visit to Parchin has certainly been used in the Israeli Cabinet, and in the US Congress, as evidence of Iran’s
+The refusal to allow the February visit to Parchin has certainly been used in the Israeli Cabinet, and in the US Congress, as evidence of Iran’snon-compliance.

 Kelley: The first thing to look at [about] Parchin, is that it’s a huge site, I would guess conservatively, about 1,000 buildings.
 So back in 2005, when the IAEA was given the right, I think, to go to five buildings on the first trip, and five buildings on the second trip, they got to choose the buildings they wanted to go to, and they didn’t find anything, apparently.

 That’s the reason for the Modality: that is the IAEA should have said where they went, and what they were looking for, and what they didn’t find.
 The IAEA was looking, I think, in the wrong part of the Parchin site.
-Again, it’s maybe 24 square miles, 1,000 buildings, and the building that’s recently been called to their attention is several miles away from where they
+Again, it’s maybe 24 square miles, 1,000 buildings, and the building that’s recently been called to their attention is several miles away from where theywere looking the first time.

 So now they’re saying we know exactly the building we want to go to and we think we know what was going on there - let us go.
 And I think the Iranians are saying, “We’ll let you go there, but after you’ve been, you have to tell the world what you actually found.”
 Otherwise, its lose/lose for Iran.
 If the IAEA finds nothing but doesn’t say they found nothing, or why, then Iran loses.
 And the other way around: if they do find something, Iran loses.